ayuship-codes/web-dev/Readme.md

-# 🌐 My Web Dev Journey

-Hi, I’ve started learning web development and this repo will track my daily progress.

----

-## 📅 Day 01 - HTML Form
+## 📅 Day 01 - HTML Basics

-Today I created my first basic HTML form.
+Today I practiced basic HTML concepts by creating a form and a table.

-Things I used:
-- input fields
-- radio buttons
-- checkboxes
+For the form:
-- textarea
+- used input fields, radio buttons, checkboxes, textarea
-- submit button
+- understood how form structure works

+For the table:
+- learned table, tr, th, td, caption
+- practiced creating rows and columns

-At first I was confused about the difference between radio and checkbox, but after trying it myself it became clear.
+At first, I was confused about table structure and radio vs checkbox, but after trying it myself it became clearer.

-📁 Code: day01/form.html
+📁 Code:

----

-## 🧠 What I understood

-- how forms are structured using <form>
-- how input types work
-- why same "name" is used in radio buttons

----

-## 🚀 Next

-Planning to learn:
-- more HTML tags
+- day01-html-basics/form.html
-- start CSS
+- day01-html-basics/table.html

----

-This is just the beginning 🙂